This post contains affiliated links. Please read my disclosure page.

 How Unhealthy Kids Snacks Are

 Here are some of the common unhealthy ingredients that are used in kids snacks.
-Let’s take a look!
+Let’s take a look to some tips offered by the Health Care Guys blog.

 In many bread or cracker products, often the first ingredient you would see is enriched wheat flour.
 Whole wheat loses some of its nutrients while being processed ( Some nutrients are stripped out during the refining process when the brand and the germ are removed).
 So the flour producer puts some nutrients back to it.
 Therefore, enriched flour is often fortified with a variety of vitamins and mineral.
 However, it still lacks some nutrients that whole wheat has.
 When the ingredient say ‘flour’ or ‘wheat flour’ instead of ‘whole wheat’, that means the flour is enriched.